2019 Osun State House of Assembly election

 The 2019 Osun State House of Assembly election was held on March 9, 2019, to elect members of the Osun State House of Assembly in Nigeria.
-All the 26 seats were up for election in the Osun State House of Assembly.
+All 26 seats were up for election in the Osun State House of Assembly.

-Timothy Owoeye from APC representing Ilesha East constituency was elected Speaker, while Femi Popoola from APC representing Boripe/Boluwaduro constituency was elected Deputy Speaker.
+Timothy Owoeye from APC, representing Ilesha East constituency, was elected speaker, while Femi Popoola from APC, representing Boripe/Boluwaduro constituency, was elected deputy speaker.

 Results

-The result of the election is listed below.
+The results of the election are listed below.